 Does CarMax negotiate?

-CarMax operates on a "no-haggle" pricing policy, meaning the listed price for a vehicle is generally firm and not open to negotiation.
+CarMax operates on a "no-haggle" pricing policy, meaning the listed price for a vehicle is generally firm and not negotiable.

 Is buying a rental vehicle from CarMax a good idea?